Mahamooda182002/c/README.md

-C Mini Projects for GitHub
-Welcome to the collection of C mini projects for GitHub!
-This repository contains a set of small-scale C projects that are perfect for beginners and intermediate programmers looking to enhance their C programming skills.
+Welcome to the This repository contains a set of small-scale C projects that are perfect for beginners and intermediate programmers looking to enhance their C programming skills.
 Each project is designed to be self-contained, simple, and can serve as a learning tool to understand various aspects of C programming.

 Table of Contents
 calculator